neosensory/whats-up-neosensory/README.md

-# whats-up-neosensory
+# whats-up-android
-A demo app using the Android SDK for feeling satellites whizzing by around you
+Neosensory Android SDK demo app that lets you feel satellites around you